Advanced Therapeutic Solutions for Anxiety are specialists in providing exposure therapy for the treatment of Selective Mutism.

 Treatment for selective mutism in older ages is a very specialized area.
 Ideally, treatment involves the participation of the individual with selective mutism and their relative who talks for them, since both are in an anxious-avoidance loop.
 Selective mutism is treated with exposure therapy in which the individual is guided through a hierarchical ladder of verbalizing first with their relative, then transferring the verbal behavior to the therapist, and continuing on with generalizing speaking across people, places, and activities.
 Medication is often recommended to bring the anxiety down enough so that the individual can be more accessible to the behavioral therapy, including exposure therapy, cognitive-behavioral therapy, and acceptance and commitment therapy.

-Clinical Procedures for Selective Mutisim Evaluation and Outpatient Treatment
+Clinical Procedures for Selective Mutism Evaluation and Outpatient Treatment

 Free Phone Intake Consultation